NikolaiT/IP-Address-API/README.md

 Furthermore, the API response allows to derive **security information** for each IP address, for example whether an IP address belongs to a hosting provider (`is_datacenter`), is a TOR exit node (`is_tor`), if an IP address is a proxy (`is_proxy`) or VPN (`is_vpn`) or belongs to an abuser (`is_abuser`).

-This API strongly emphasises **datacenter/hosting detection**.
+This API strongly emphasizes **datacenter/hosting detection**.
 A complicated hosting detection algorithm was developed to achieve a high detection rate.
 [Thousands of different hosting providers](https://incolumitas.com/pages/Hosting-Providers-List/) are tracked.
 Whois records, public hosting IP ranges from hosting providers and a proprietary hosting discovery algorithm are used to decide whether an IP address belongs to a datacenter or not.

-The API includes accurate and rich ASN meta-data.
-For instance, the API output contains whois information for each active ASN and the ASN type is derived by analyzing the company that owns the AS.
+The API furthermore includes accurate and rich ASN meta-data.
+For instance, the API includes raw whois data for each active ASN.
+The ASN type is derived by analyzing the company that owns the AS.

 ## Quickstart